Müezzinzade Ali Pasha: Background

 His date of birth and exact place of birth are unknown.
 However, it is known that his father worked in Edirne, and that he grew up in the provinces.
 He was an ethnic Turk, and would later marry an Ottoman Turk princess.
 His father was a muezzin, hence his epithet Müezzinzade ("son of a muezzin").
 He was trained in Enderûn.
-He was a favorite of Sultan Selim II and of the women of the seraglio who admired his voice as a muezzin, and he married one of Selim II's daughters.
+He was a favorite of Sultan Selim II and of the women of the seraglio who admired his voice as a muezzin.
+He married one of Selim II's daughters.

 He would rise in Ottoman society as a member of the Janissaries.

 From 1563 to 1566, Ali Pasha served as the Ottoman governor of Egypt.
 He was reportedly a very ascetic Sufi man, wearing only "coarse woolen clothes" and paying many visits to the tombs of saints in the City of the Dead necropolis in Cairo.

 Ottoman conquest of Cyprus

 Ali Pasha, with a fleet eventually numbering 188 galleys, fustas, transports and other ships, carried the main land force, commanded by Lala Mustafa Pasha, for the Ottoman invasion and conquest of Cyprus from Constantinople on 16 May 1570 to Cyprus, where they landed on 3 July.
 While Lala Mustafa commanded the eventual capture of the island from Venice, Ali Pasha took the bulk of his fleet to Crete and then to Morea, thereby effectively preventing any Christian relief fleet from coming to the aid of the besieged defenders of Cyprus.

-Ali Pasha ordered the Massacre in Nicosia.
-Also the brutally torturing of the captain of the Kingdom of Cyprus Marco Antonio Bragadin.
+Ali Pasha ordered the Massacre in Nicosia and the brutal torture of the captain of the Kingdom of Cyprus Marco Antonio Bragadin.

 He had Bragadin mutilated and flayed alive, while his companions were executed.
 Bragadin's skin was then paraded around the island, before being sent to Constantinople.